RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

 You may submit a request for new software to be added to HPC3 through the usual support email.
 RCIC cannot and does not say "yes" to every request.
 RCIC is simply not large enough to handle all software variations and/or requests.

-RCIC prioritizes all software requests as follows:
+:bluelight:`RCIC prioritizes all software requests as follows:`
   1. Request to fix a compilation problem, security issue, or functionality issue of existing software.

-1. A new release of an already-installed software provides *significant* new capability
+  #.
+A new release of an already-installed software provides *significant* new capability

-1. New software has a demonstrated need by multiple labs
+  #.
+New software has a demonstrated need by multiple labs

-1. Staff as time availability when a request does not meet the above
+  #.
+Staff as time availability when a request does not meet the above

-RCIC says "no" to the following types of requests
+:bluelight:`RCIC says NO to the following types of requests:`
   1. Software that the user wants to evaluate

-2. Licensed software that does not use the FlexLM license manager when RCIC must run the license server
+  #.
+Licensed software that does not use the FlexLM license manager when RCIC must run the license server

-3. Software that will only be used by one or two users
+  #.
+Software that will only be used by one or two users

 How it is built
 ---------------